XRPLF/xrpl-dev-portal/content/concepts/tokens/decentralized-exchange/automated-market-makers.md

 Liquidity providers can vote to set the fee from 0% to 1%, in increments of 0.001%.
 Liquidity providers have an incentive to set trading fees at an appropriate rate: if fees are too high, trades will use order books to get a better rate instead; if fees are too low, liquidity providers don't get any benefit for contributing to the pool. <!-- STYLE_OVERRIDE: will --> Each AMM gives its liquidity providers the power to vote on its fees, in proportion to the amount of LP Tokens those liquidity providers hold.

-To vote, a liquidity provider sends an [AMMVote transaction][].
+To vote, a liquidity provider sends an [AMMVote transaction](../../../references/protocol/transactions/types/ammvote.md).
 Whenever anyone places a new vote, the AMM recalculates its fee to be an average of the latest votes weighted by how many LP Tokens those voters hold.
 Up to 8 liquidity providers' votes can be counted this way; if more liquidity providers try to vote then only the top 8 votes (by most LP Tokens held) are counted.
-Even though liquidity providers' share of LP Tokens can shift rapidly for many reasons (such as trading those tokens using [Offers](offers.html)), the trading fees are only recalculated whenever someone places a new vote (even if that vote is not one of the top 8).
+Even though liquidity providers' share of LP Tokens can shift rapidly for many reasons (such as trading those tokens using [Offers](offers.md)), the trading fees are only recalculated whenever someone places a new vote (even if that vote is not one of the top 8).

 ### Auction Slot